 Caltech won more NCAA games in 2010-11 and 2011-12 than it had in 50 years and produced a number of awards along the way.
 Elmquist graduated as the most decorated player in Caltech history (No. 2 on the Caltech scoring list, No. 1 in blocked shots, No. 1 in free throws made).
 He was named D3hoops.com All-West Region, CoSida Academic All-District and received the SCIAC Ted Ducey Award after leading the league in blocked shots and finishing second in scoring.
 Freshman Todd Cramer led the SCIAC in assists (4.9 apg) and set the Caltech record for most helpers in a season (123).
 Edwards finished third in the league in scoring (14.8 ppg) and in the top 13 in six other categories.
 Freshman Mike Paluchniak led the league in minutes played (37.0 mpg).

 In 2011-12, Edwards led the team in scoring and was named to the all-conference team, while freshmen Bryan Joel and Andrew Hogue were two of the top first-year players in the SCIAC.
 They each entered Caltech's top 10 for a season in 3-point field goal percentage.
 The following season, freshman Kc Emezie finished tenth in SCIAC points and field goal percentage.
 Edwards repeated as an all-conference selection in 2012-13 and later became the first Caltech basketball player to go pro when he signed with the Pee Dee Vipers in South Carolina.

-Eslinger’s Caltech squads have set more than 60 team and individual records the past four seasons.
+Eslinger’s Caltech squads have set more than 70 team and individual records the past six seasons.